Balanced softmax cross-entropy for incremental learning with and without memory: Experiments

 \subsubsection{Class-incremental Learning without memory}

-The average incremental accuracy (Top-1) on CIFAR100 and ImageNet-Subset without memory of our methods and the different baselines are reported in Table~\ref{tab:averageAccNoMem} using both 5 and 10 incremental steps.
+Next, we compare our method and the different baselines for class-incremental learning without memory using both 5 and 10 incremental steps.
+The average incremental accuracy (Top-1) on CIFAR100, ImageNet-Subset, \revisedsection{and ImageNet} are reported in Table~\ref{tab:averageAccNoMem}.

-Even though using the Balanced Softmax Cross-Entropy loss may improve the average incremental accuracy of methods such as LUCIR an PODNet, it is not a viable option in the no memory setting as it tend to overfavor the old classes to the detriment of the new ones.
-However, by combining LUCIR with the proposed Relaxed Balanced Softmax Cross-Entropy instead, it is possible to achieve competitive performances compared to DDE\citep{Hu_2021_CVPR} without increasing the computational complexity of the training procedure compared to the standard LUCIR.
+Even though \revisedsection{in some cases}, using the Balanced Softmax Cross-Entropy loss may improve the average incremental accuracy of methods such as LUCIR and PODNet, it is not a viable option for the no memory setting as it tends to over-favor the old classes to the detriment of the new ones.
+However, by combining LUCIR with the proposed Relaxed Balanced Softmax Cross-Entropy, it is possible to achieve competitive performances compared to DDE\citep{Hu_2021_CVPR} without increasing the computational complexity of the training procedure compared to the standard LUCIR.
 Likewise, by combining PODNet with the proposed Relaxed Balanced Softmax Cross-Entropy, it is possible to outperform SPB~\citep{Wu_2021_ICCV} and achieve similar performance to SPB-M~\citep{Wu_2021_ICCV} without using multiple perspectives or self-supervised learning.
-It should be noted that PODNet combined with the Relaxed Balanced Softmax Cross-Entropy without memory achieves comparable average incremental accuracy against standard PODNet with 20 samples per class in memory.
-Moreover, as detailed in Section~\ref{section:epsilon}, by changing the epsilon $\epsilon$ parameter of the Relaxed Balanced Softmax Cross-Entropy, it is possible to more slightly increase the average incremental accuracy.
-For example, it reaches up to 74.4\% on ImageNet-Subset with 5 incremental steps.
+It should be noted that PODNet combined with the Relaxed Balanced Softmax Cross-Entropy without memory achieves comparable average incremental accuracy against standard PODNet with 20 samples per class in memory. \revisedsection{Moreover, on ImageNet, the most challenging dataset, LUCIR and PODNet combined with the proposed Relaxed Balanced Softmax Cross-Entropy can outperform the standard LUCIR and PODNet with 20 samples per class in memory by a significant margin.}

+As detailed in Section~\ref{section:epsilon}, by changing the $\epsilon$ parameter of the Relaxed Balanced Softmax Cross-Entropy, it is possible to slightly increase the average incremental accuracy.
+For example, PODNet with the Relaxed Balanced Softmax Cross-Entropy can reach up to 74.4\% on ImageNet-Subset with 5 incremental steps.